‘Fox & Friends’ Host Brian Kilmeade Stalked And Heckled By ‘The Good Liars’

 Fox News television personality Brian Kilmeade experienced some pretty rough travels through the streets of New York City on Friday, October 5.
 The Fox & Friends host was as accessible as he typically is while commuting from one place to the next for his work-week endeavors, only this time, he was recognized by a duo of pranksters who’ve been known to bust chops.

 The faces of Jason Selvig and Davram Stiefler may ring as familiar to those who recall them making headlines for their tendency to show up and disrupt rallies held during the 2016 Presidential Election primaries.
 As The Nation reported at the time, Selvig and Stiefler were making their names as The Good Liars prankster duo, courtesy of their expulsion from stumps held by everyone from Marco Rubio to Chris Christie.
 It was at a New Hampshire rally where Rubio’s security team had to go to work after Stiefler stood up and began openly accusing the Florida senator of stealing his girlfriend.
-Needless to say, a recording of the stunt would go viral on Twitter, thereby putting the proclaimed ‘guerilla comedians’ on the map.
+Needless to say, a recording of the stunt would go viral on Twitter, thereby putting the proclaimed “guerilla comedians” on the map.

 On Friday, The Good Liars found a way to trend again, and to the misfortune of Kilmeade it wound up being at his expense.
 A video compiling shots taken throughout the pair’s quest to stalk, and essentially harass Kilmeade, starts with Selvig inviting himself to a selfie with the conservative pundit.
 Soon after the friendly encounter, it would dawn on Kilmeade that he was being trolled, as Selvig began inquiring into allegations of sexism that Gretchen Carlson has raised against him in the past.